Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Summary

 \section{Summary}

 Thanks to its effective one-dimensionality, the symmetry-reduced model considered in this paper facilitates investigations about possible dispersion of gravitational waves.
 In the quantum regime the two independent Killing equations, guaranteeing dispersion-free propagation, act as conditions on physical states.
-The relative simplicity of the model does not require too much mathematical sophistication and in all of this paper we tried generally to keep the mathematical apparatus as modest as possible, in order to facilitate explicit calculations, or to make them possible at all.
-So, in comparison with \cite{Hos}, the issue of the inverse volume can be circumvented, (as the crucial issues happen in the asymptotic limit for large volume, qualitatively nothing important would happen, had we reformulated the inverse volume as in \cite{TT}).
+The relative simplicity of the model does not require too much mathematical sophistication and in all of this paper we tried generally to keep the mathematical apparatus as modest as possible, in favor of explicit calculations.
+So, in comparison with \cite{Hos}, the issue of the inverse volume can be circumvented.
+As the crucial issues happen in the asymptotic limit for large volume, nothing qualitatively different would happen, had we reformulated the inverse volume as in \cite{TT}.

 The holonomies being effectively mere phase factors, we have chosen holonomy operators looking formally like $U(1)$ operators.
 In reward, the difference equations become simpler, allowing even for explicit solutions.
-In the relatively simple case of $U_+$ three of them are given.
-On the other hand, concerning the derivatives of $\cal E$, we stuck to the classical prototype and represented first/second derivatives by first/second differences.
-In this pronounced non-local approach this involves necessarily more than one edge, or vertex, respectively, and nonzero Poisson brackets of local expressions containing derivatives are reflected in form of the non-commutativity of operators at neighboring vertices in the discrete regime.
-But $U_\pm$ are not constraints of the theory, they just pick out certain states, and our interpretation of derivatives does not prevent us from the construction of local or and even global solutions.
+On the other hand, concerning the derivatives of $\cal E$ and $\ln\frac{E^y}{E^x}$, we stuck to the classical prototype and represented first/second derivatives by first/second differences.
+In this pronounced non-local approach this involves necessarily more than one edge, or vertex, respectively, of a one-dimensional SNW, and nonzero Poisson brackets of local expressions containing derivatives are reflected in form of the non-commutativity of operators in the discrete regime - at neighboring vertices for version (i) of $U_-$ with central differences, - and at one and the same vertex for version (ii) with one-sided difference.
+Note that $U_\pm$ are not symmetry-generating constraints of the theory, they just pick out certain states, so we do not have to take their commutators into account as new conditions, which would lead to an inconsistent infinite tower of conditions.
+Our interpretations of derivatives make the construction of either local solutions (for version (i)) or of only approximative global solutions (for version (ii)) possible.